 Victims of truck accidents often suffer life-changing injuries that will impact their way of life forever.
 On top of their injuries, the amount of time off work required for recovery and the medical bills that pile up can leave victims under extreme amounts of stress to add to their injuries.

-The Law Place personal injury lawyers are experts in fighting for compensation for victims of truck accidents in Sarasota.
+Our personal injury lawyers in Sarasota are dedicated to fighting for compensation for victims of truck accidents.
 We empathize with the trauma that our clients have experienced, and we will work tirelessly to secure the best possible compensation to support their recovery.
 If you or a loved one has been in a truck accident in Sarasota, contact The Law Place today at (941)-444-4444 for a free consultation and case evaluation.

 Common Injuries from Truck Accidents

 The size and weight of trucks mean that truck accidents often result in serious injury for those involved.
 Typical injuries seen in accidents involving trucks include internal bleeding and organ damage, head, neck, and spinal cord injuries, burns, and severe lacerations.
 Unfortunately, serious truck accidents can result in paralysis and even death.

 Who Is Responsible far a Truck Accident in Sarasota?

 Many individuals or agencies could be responsible for a truck accident.
 These include either driver, the trucking company or manufacturer, and highway maintenance agencies.
 A driver may be found responsible for an accident if they are behaving negligently, for example, driving while fatigued, under the influence, or driving recklessly.
 If a vehicle malfunction causes the accident, the manufacturer could be liable.